hunter-teacher-cert/csci70700-spring2023/README.md

 - standing zoom session: https://us02web.zoom.us/j/82948211667?pwd=YXVlL09tb3pXcFFnWktsNHFGSkdOZz09
 - slack: https://hunterteacher-vyz6159.slack.com/
   - #cstopics - real-time chat during live sessions and between sessions ( __Use instead of zoomchat!__)
-  - #cstopics-async - specifically for async assignments
+  - #cstopics-async - specifically for async discussions
-  - #cstopics-attendance
-  - #summer-2021 - the current cohort
+  - #summer-2022 - the current cohort
   - #general - everybody including last year's cohort

 ## Grading
 - Group Topic lesson (sync + async): 35%
 - Group Topic Homework Assignment (created by your group): 15%
-  - the assignment will be evaluated based on CS content, as well as appropriateness in terms of length and audience
+  - the assignment will be evaluated based on CS content, as well as appropriateness in terms of length and audience.
 - Other group HW assignment completions (created by other groups): 35%
-  - homework assignments assigned by topic groups are due 2 weeks after assignment with the exception of the last assignment which will have a specific due date based on the end of term schedule.
+  - homework assignments assigned by topic groups are due 1 week after assignment with the exception of the last assignment which will have a specific due date based on the end of term schedule.
+  - Weekly homework assignments will first be graded by the assigning groups within one week of the due date.
+  - Weekly assignment grades will then be reviewed and posted by the instructors.

+## Due Dates

+	Weekly assignments are due at the start of class 1 week after they are assigned unless otherwise specified.
+Specifications and timing for each groups large topic will be presented later in this document.

+	Assignments not turned in on time will merit a grade of 0.
+Late assignments will only be graded if the student follows this protocol and is agreed to by the isntructors.
+Students with a medical exemtion meritting assitional time must also follow this protocol on each assignment where an extension is required:

+	1. Work in Progress must be submitted to the GitHub repo in the correct location prior to the original due date.
+If no work or minimal work is submitted prior to the original due date, an extension will not be granted.
+	2. A DM must be sent to both instructors prior to the original due date.
+	3. If approved, the student will receive one extra week to complete the assignment.
+    4. This policy will not apply to any assignments due on the last day of classes since there will not be sufficient time before grades are entered for an extension.
+In this case, the student can opt for an incomplete in the class for the extra time if the extenson is approved.

 - Participation: 15%

 *NOTE:* All assignments will be graded on a 0 - 10 scale.